ExcelliumSA/WebConfigurationAuditor/Howto.md

 :information_source: If all unit tests pass then your new rule is correctly added.

-# How to add a new report template?
+# Add a new report template

 > Template use the JINJA template engine, the syntax is available [here](https://jinja.palletsprojects.com/en/2.11.x/templates/).